berteh/pico_leaflet/README.md

 $config['leaflet']['mapurl'] = 'globalmap';
 ```

-If this line isn't present, the pico_leaflet plugin uses the `yourdomain.tld/map`.
+If this line isn't present or the value is empty, the pico_leaflet plugin uses the `yourdomain.tld/map`.

 Then, to display a map that shows each points announced through coordinates or address meta, you just have to modify your theme `index.html`:
 ```